OpenNews/schedule-data-loader/README.md

 [2015 MozFest schedule](https://github.com/mozilla/mozfest-schedule-app).
 The GitHub portion of the script only commits a new JSON file if the data has changed, so you can run a cron as often as you like.

+TODO: Add a method for storing JSON output in an S3 bucket.

 ### How it works
 Four primary methods chain together: